bradhilton/AlertBuilder/README.md

 ## License

-`SwiftCallbacks` is available under the MIT license.
+`AlertBuilder` is available under the MIT license.
 See the LICENSE file for more info.